top of page

 Stationary LiDAR

-Figure 6: Stationary LiDAR System.
+Figure 8: Stationary Terrestrial LiDAR.
 Source: Earth Observatory of Singapore, NTU

 Terrestrial LiDAR on mobile van